 At that time he began his work on continuous transformation groups.
 That field was soon named after him as Lie groups.
 These were algebraic groups which were also manifolds.
 He worked with Ernst Engel for nine years in the development of continuous groups.
 In 1886 Lie to the place of Felix Klein at the University of Leipzig as the chairman of their mathematics department.
 He remained in Leipzig until 1898.
-In 1898 he returned to the Univesity of Kristiana to take a post especially created for him.
+In 1898 he returned to the University of Kristiana to take a post especially created for him.
 But he was then in the later stages of tuberculosis and had only about a year left to live.
-Before he died he published multi-volume complilations of his work.
+Before he died he published multi-volume compilations of his work.

-In the 19th century Lie and other pure mathematicians worked out the stricty mathematical properties of groups of infinitesimal transformations (Lie groups).
-It wasn't until the 1920's that physiciests discovered the applications of Lie groups to physics that research on Lie groups burgeoned.
+In the 19th century Lie and other pure mathematicians worked out the strictly mathematical properties of groups of infinitesimal transformations (Lie groups).
+It wasn't until the 1920's that physicists discovered the applications of Lie groups to physics that research on Lie groups burgeoned.
 The mathematics involved in the analysis is at a very high level of abstraction.
 For the physicist or applied mathematician it is best to note the results of the analysis and move on to their utilization.
 Here are some such results;

 These Lie groups are divided into the following categories:

 |A||special unitary group||SU(n)||n×n complex matrices|